GabrielSwDev/algorithm-exercises/README.md

 ## Entry level

 1. InterchangeStringTest
-  receives 2 string and interpolate each word genetaring a new string, `StringBuilder` is used for a less memory consumption.
+  receives 2 string and interchange each letter genetaring a new string, `StringBuilder` is used for a less memory consumption.

 2. ArrayRotationTest